gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

 accepts a different tradeoff.
 Speed can justify hand-written SIMD on PyPI because the project carries that cost outside CPython.

-That choice does not make maintainability irrelevant.
+Maintainability remains part of that choice.
 The C source is split by subsystem and written to expose its invariants.
 Coverage gates run the Python and C paths under gcc and llvm-cov.
-PyPI changes who accepts the maintenance cost; it does not excuse code that future changes cannot verify.
+PyPI changes who accepts the maintenance cost while leaving future maintainers responsible for verification.

 The hot path stays in C. The tokenizer and WHATWG tree builder share a [bump-allocated arena](https://en.wikipedia.org/wiki/Region-based_memory_management) without Python objects.
 CSS and